A concussion is caused by a blow to the head or body that causes the brain to move quickly inside the skull.

-Concussions and mild Traumatic Brain Injury (mTBI) are the hardest to detect and may not always have obvious signs and symptoms.
+Concussions, or mild Traumatic Brain Injury (mTBI), are the hardest to detect and may not always have obvious signs and symptoms.
 Concussions happen without losing consciousness and you can even experience a concussion without a direct impact to the head with forceful enough blow to the body.
 One major source of concussions is youth sports.

-This is especially concerning because these ages are critical in the mental and emotional development path to adulthood and repeated, untreated mTBI during this development causes permanent injury to the brain.
+This is especially concerning because these ages are critical in the mental and emotional development path to adulthood and repeated, untreated concussions during this development causes permanent injury to the brain.

-Tracking of the history of mTBI is nonexistent as individuals have repeat injuries or move to other sports and activities.
+Tracking of the history of concussion events is currently nonexistent as individuals have repeat injuries or move to other sports and activities.
 When a new concussion event occurs, there is no objective history of past events to help professionals accurately diagnose and treat repeated events.